 Sicily, the largest of the islands in Italy, is a year-round attraction for tourists from around the world looking to enjoy its Mediterranean splendor, mild climate and wealth of amazing things to do.

 Filled with history, culture, natural beauty and beaches galore, the best places in Sicily are numerous and varied, making it a perfect place to vacation no matter when or with who you are traveling.

-Home to the largest active volcano in all of Europe as well as some of the most amazing Greek ruins found on the continent, Sicily is a unique and spectacular place to explore when in the Mediterranean.
+Home to the largest active volcano in all of Europe as well as some of the most amazing Greek ruins found on the continent and delicious Sicilian Cuisine, Sicily is a unique and spectacular place to explore when in the Mediterranean.
 When planning your own Sicilian adventure, this article listing the ten best places in Sicily will be a useful guide to make the most of your vacation.

 Best Places in Sicily not to Miss on your Trip